What happens when vintage Champagne ages?

-Should you keep Champagne or drink it right away?
+Should you age Champagne or drink it right away?

 That being said, even if you don’t have access to optimal storage conditions, I highly encourage any Champagne lover to experiment with aging Champagne.
 I think you will enjoy tasting the results of your favorite Champagne aged in bottle.